Skip to main content

 OllamaLocal model runner supporting Qwen, Llama, DeepSeek, and other open-source models.
 Because this provider runs locally, you must first download and run a model.OLLAMA_HOST

 OpenAIProvides gpt-4o, o1, and other advanced language models.
-Also supports OpenAI-compatible endpoints (e.g., self-hosted LLaMA, vLLM, KServe). o1-mini and o1-preview are not supported because Goose uses tool calling.OPENAI_API_KEY, OPENAI_HOST (optional), OPENAI_ORGANIZATION (optional), OPENAI_PROJECT (optional)
+Also supports OpenAI-compatible endpoints (e.g., self-hosted LLaMA, vLLM, KServe). o1-mini and o1-preview are not supported because Goose uses tool calling.OPENAI_API_KEY, OPENAI_HOST (optional), OPENAI_ORGANIZATION (optional), OPENAI_PROJECT (optional), OPENAI_CUSTOM_HEADERS (optional)

 OpenRouterAPI gateway for unified access to various models with features like rate-limiting management.OPENROUTER_API_KEY